divinecuration/divinecuration.github.io/_posts/2020-11-30-esotechnics.md

 # Baudrillard

 > In a society under the sway of ancestral law, it is impossible for the individual to kill the father, since, according to the customs of the Ancients, the father is always already dead and always still living. . . .
-To toke the father's death upon oneself or to individualise the moral consciousness by reducing paternal authority to that of a mortal, a substitutable person separable from the ancestral altar and from 'custom', _would be to leave the group, to remove oneself from the basis of tribal society. [p135, quoting Edmond Ortigues]
+To take the father's death upon oneself or to individualise the moral consciousness by reducing paternal authority to that of a mortal, a substitutable person separable from the ancestral altar and from 'custom', _would be to leave the group, to remove oneself from the basis of tribal society. [p135, quoting Edmond Ortigues]

 > Therefore, the 'symbolic function' in primitive societies is articulated not through the law of the Father and the individual psychical reality principle, but from the outset through a collective principle, through the collective movement of exchanges.
 In the initiation, we have seen how, by means of a social process, the biological figures of filiation break up in order to make way for the initiatory parents.
 These parents are symbolic figures who refer to the socius, that is, to all the fathers and mothers of the clan, and ultimately to the dead fathers, to ancestors, and to the clan's earth mother.
 The instance of the Father does not appear, it is broken down into the collectivity of rival brothers (initiates).
 'Aggressivity will be displaced along a horizontal line, into fraternal rivalry, overcompensated by an extremely powerful solidarity' [p135]